TARN4T1ON/docx-corruptor/README.md

 Just run docx-corruptor.py directly or via any console that supports Python.
 The configuration is loaded at runtime.

 # Dependencies
-Should run in any Python 3 environment.
-Only standard libraries are used: os, shutil, distutils, configparser, xml, random, datetime, re, zipfile.
+Should run in any Python environment, really.
+Only standard libraries are used: os (path, walk), shutil (rmtree, copytree), configparser, xml (etree), random (random, randint), datetime, re, zipfile.